Goonw4re/goonware/README.md

 ## 🚀 Getting Started

 1. Run `start.bat` to initialize the application
-2. Accept the content warning
+2. If needed re-run `start.bat` till the Config UI pops up
 3. Add model ZIP files to the `models` folder
 4. Select desired models in the control panel
 5. Choose which monitors to use for display